How We’ll Work Together

-If you’re the parent of a Gen Y, you know how challenging it is to help your child in his personal quest: to find himself, his interests, his right school and a careerthat fits.
-When you hit a roadblock, as I sometimes do as the parent of teenagers, it makes sense to bring in someone with a point of view and a lot of experience.
+If you’re the parent of a Millennial, you know how challenging it is to help your child in his personal quest: to find himself, his interests, his right school and a career that fits.
+And if he’s not feeling ready to undertake the career discovery process yet, you are probably struggling with how to motivate him to do so.
+That’s where I come in.

-A question I’m asked by parents is: How do you motivate a high school or college student to focus on long-term planning now?
+A question I’m often asked by parents is: How do you inspire a high school or college student to get excited about long-term planning now?
 There is so much pressure on them to do things both immediately and outstandlingly, it seems there’s little time to focus on the future.

-There are four vulnerable points in the life of a college-bound student that dovetail perfectly with the need to plan.
+There are four vulnerable points in the life of a student when planning is of the utmost importance: